zeeshan-ahmad-dev/SoloLevelX/README.md

 ## Features

 ### Quest System
 - **Main Quests** -- Daily mandatory challenges (push-ups, sit-ups, squats, running).
-Failing has consequences, just like in the system.
+These must be completed every day.
 - **Side Quests** -- Optional bonus quests for extra XP beyond the daily minimum.
 - **Custom Quests** -- Users can create their own habit-based quests, complete them at their own pace, and earn XP.

 ### Progression
 - Earn XP by completing quests
 - Level up and rank up over time (E -> D -> C -> B -> A -> S)
-- HP system tied to daily quest completion
 - Streak tracking -- best streak and current streak visible on the stats page

+### Penalty System
+- You start with **5 HP**
+- Missing a Main Quest costs **1 HP**
+- Reaching **0 HP triggers a Respawn** -- all progress, stats, quests, and XP are fully reset
+- This mirrors the consequence system from the anime, making consistency matter

+### Coins and Shop
+- Completing quests rewards you with both **XP and Coins**
+- Coins can be spent on:
+  - **XP Potions** -- boost your XP progression
+  - **HP Potions** -- restore lost HP and protect your progress from a Respawn

 ### Leaderboard
 - Global Top 15 leaderboard (Top Hunters)
 - Ranked by XP with level and rank displayed
-- Your own rank highlighted at the top

 ### Quest History
-- Full log of past quest completions and failures
+- Full log of past 30 days of quest completions and failures
 - Cumulative stats: total push-ups, sit-ups, squats, and distance run

 ---